peterkaminski/hotair-peterkaminski-wiki/README.md

 It was written by ChatGPT (GPT-4 model, [Mar 23 Version](https://help.openai.com/en/articles/6825453-chatgpt-release-notes)) in April 2023, with prompts by [Peter Kaminski](http://peterkaminski.wiki/).
 It is shared under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 This website was built with [Massive Wiki](https://massive.wiki/) and [Massive Wiki Builder](https://github.com/peterkaminski/massivewikibuilder/).
 You can comment on pages using [Hypothesis](https://web.hypothes.is/) - click the "<" in the upper right corner.

-On this page, there is commentary by me (Pete), and links, which show the text of the prompts I gave to ChatGPT.
+On this page, there is commentary by me (Pete), and links, which are the prompts I gave to ChatGPT.
 The links go to a page with ChatGPT's response.
-(There is also a page with [[Hot Air - All Chapters|all chapters on one page]].)
+(Or if you like, you can view [[Hot Air - All Chapters|all chapters on one page]].)

-I wrote everything on this page (and the italicized prompts which are repeated on each chapter page), but ChatGPT wrote all the chapters.
-I wrote the titles, and added the chapter/response numbers afterwards.
+I wrote everything on this page, and the italicized prompts which are repeated on each chapter page, but ChatGPT wrote all the chapters.
+Afterwards, I wrote the titles and added the chapter/response numbers, and created this website.

 I didn't mean for this to turn into a story, really; in my mind it was more like those old "choose your adventure" branching stories that had a choice to follow one branch or another at the end of each chapter.
 Except in this case, ChatGPT wrote each next chapter de novo.